raspberrypilearning/scratch-cat-goes-skiing/en/step_8.md

 ## Adding a score

-Each time the skier makes it past an obstacle they should earn points.
+Each time the skier sprite makes it past an obstacle, they should earn points.

 ![score](images/score.png)